 GPS satellites transmit two low power radio signals, designated L1 and L2.
 Civilian GPS uses the L1 frequency of 1575.42 MHz in the UHF band.
 The signals travel by line of sight, meaning they will pass through clouds, glass and plastic but will not go through most solid objects such as buildings and mountains.

-A GPS signal contains three different bits of information - a pseudorandom code, ephemeris data and almanac data.
+A GPS signal contains 3 different bits of information - a pseudorandom code, ephemeris data and almanac data.
 The pseudorandom code is simply an I.D. code that identifies which satellite is transmitting information.
 You can view this number on your Garmin GPS unit's satellite page, as it identifies which satellites it's receiving.

 Ephemeris data, which is constantly transmitted by each satellite, contains important information about the status of the satellite (healthy or unhealthy), current date and time.
 This part of the signal is essential for determining a position.